 Making the most of devolution

 The Southern Policy Centre’s seminar ‘What does the central South want from devolution?’ drew in regional leaders from local government, business, and further and higher education.
-The presentations and key discussion points are summarised here.
+The presentation is available here.

 With a number of related media stories and government announcements since the seminar, it’s worth looking at how any government plans might help us tackle the wider challenges facing the region and its leaders.
 As the seminar made clear, formal devolution – usually badged a devolution ‘deal’ – is only one part of the relationship between central and local government.
 Over recent years, central government has also launched a whole series of parallel initiatives and funding schemes covering a wide range of activities including transport, housing and ‘city deals’.
 There has also been central support for some strategic ‘regions’ that lack any clear local governance (for example, the Ox-Cam corridor).
 Local economic development funding has continued to flow largely (but not entirely) through LEPs.
 Although health and social care have been included in the Greater Manchester devolution arrangements they have been largely excluded from any subsequent devolutions.
 The all too obvious tensions between the centre and local that have marked the response to Covid-19 – even in Manchester – highlight the deep reluctance in some parts of central government to trust local leaders when it really matters.